Asparkam - instructions for use. Overdose of asparkam is fatal

 • Blood acidosis.

 The presence of the above diseases in the human body does not allow taking Asparkam.
-People suffering from renal or hepatic insufficiency take the drug with danger and only in minimal doses.
+People with kidney or liver failure take the drug with danger and only in minimal doses.

-As in other drugs, Asparkam can only be prescribed by a doctor, strictly according to indications.
-The dose of the medicine is determined by the doctor on an individual basis.
+As with other drugs, Asparkam can only be prescribed by a doctor, strictly according to indications.
+The dose of the medicine is determined by the doctor individually.

 For adults

-Asparkam tablets are recommended to be taken 1 - 2 three times a day, washed down enough water.
-The duration of admission can take from 10 days to 2 months.
+It is recommended to take Asparkam tablets 1 – 2 three times a day, with sufficient quantity water.
+The duration of treatment can take from 10 days to 2 months.
 If necessary, the doctor may increase or decrease the dose of the medication.

-Solution, as well as ampoules for intravenous injection used in stationary conditions and only for acute disorders work of the cardiovascular system.
-Doses are determined by the doctor.
-They depend on the reason general condition the patient.
+The solution, as well as ampoules for intravenous injections used in inpatient conditions and only when acute disorders functioning of the cardiovascular system.
+The doctor sets the dose.
+They depend on the reason general condition patient.

 The dose of the drug for children is calculated individually by the attending physician.